mountainkidai/rfSEClub/Vocab/Phrases.md

     Meaning: Feeling ill or sick; not feeling well Example :"I'm feeling a bit under the weather today, so I'm staying home from work."

+17.  : "On the same page"

+    Meaning: To have the same understanding or agreement about something; to be in agreement Example:"Let's make sure we're all on the same page before we start the project."